- Home

 -

-You can make payments in person at the Casa Grande City Court at any time during normal business hours.
-The Court accepts payments in cash, money order, cashier's check, Visa, and MasterCard.
+You can make payments in person at the Casa Grande City Court during normal business hours up to 4:30 p.m.
+The Court accepts payments in cash, money order, cashier’s check, Visa, and MasterCard.

 -